 COMMUNITY SERVICE LEARNING: Have you considered doing a CSL placement for this course?
 You can get credit for working for community organizations contributing to gender equality and social justice, making connections to course content along the way.
 You will find all of the information about CSL on eClass.

 This week you will practice using quotations effectively.
 You will choose a quotation from one of the readings and explain, in your own words, what it means, and why it is meaningful or memorable.

 Plan your own gender reveal party.
 How would you reveal your gender to your family and friends?
 How would you convey complex information about your identity through a gender reveal party?
 How might your party engage in what Judith Butler calls “gender trouble” by disrupting sex/gender binaries?
 Reflect on the phenomenon of gender reveal parties and the process of distilling your gendered self into one big “reveal”.
 What feels inadequate or limiting about that process?
 What is liberating?
 Can feminists, queer, and trans folks ‘take back’ gender reveal parties as a form of resistance to gender binaries?

-Your discussion post for Module 2 is due on eClass on 25 January.
-Remember to use eClass to ask questions, stay up-to-date on announcements, and participate in the discussion boards.
+And remember to post in the discussion forum Module 2.
+Use eClass for all assignments, to ask questions, stay up-to-date on announcements, and participate in the discussion boards.